 Carlsberg Column (WI5, 70m); Beer Routes, Field, British Columbia, Canada

 A short approach and dependably fat column justify this climb’s appeal.
 Situated on the northwest side of Mt.
 Dennis with the numerous other “Beer Route” classics, Carlsberg Column offers straightforward and steep climbing.
-In January 2012, hardman Erik Schnack’s fruit boots malfunctioned on the approach to Carlsberg Column—preventing him from using crampons—so he led the climb in down booties.
+In January 2012, hardman Erik Schnack’s mixed boots malfunctioned on the approach to Carlsberg Column—preventing him from using crampons—so he led the climb in down booties.

 Guidebook: The fifth edition of Waterfall Ice: Climbs in the Canadian Rockies, by Joe Josephson and Margo Talbot, is due in fall 2013.
 Conditions: gravsports-ice.com; check avalanche.ca for avalanche conditions

 Considered one of the biggest ice prizes of New England, Dropline forms nearly every year.
 “It’s the kind of climb ice climbers aspire to: steep, exposed, and pumpy,” says Drinkwater.
 Most of Frankenstein’s classics went in around 1970, after Yvon Chouinard introduced his revolutionary ice tools to the climbing world, but this yellow icicle spit off would-be first ascensionists until 1976.
 Pitch one climbs the thin, slabby ice below the obvious drip to a protected belay stance at left.
 Pitch two is the business: a steep, exposed column, normally only a few feet thick, and sometimes hollow at the bottom.